A look at where the investigations related to Trump stand

 —WHAT ABOUT OBSTRUCTION OF JUSTICE?
 That is another unresolved question that Mueller is pursuing.
 Investigators have examined key episodes such as Trump’s firing of former FBI Director James Comey and his fury over the recusal from the investigation of former Attorney General Jeff Sessions.

 —WHAT DOES TRUMP HAVE TO SAY ABOUT ALL THIS?
-Trump has repeatedly slammed the Mueller investigation as a witch hunt and insisted there was “NO COLLUSION” with Russia.
+Trump has repeatedly slammed the Mueller investigation as a “witch hunt” and insisted there was “NO COLLUSION” with Russia.
 He also says his now-former lawyer, Cohen, lied to get a lighter sentence in New York.

-—WHAT DO I NEED TO KNOW TODAY?
-Two former Trump aides pleaded their case to judges Tuesday in hopes of easing the punishment they could face for their crimes.

-Lawyers for former Trump administration national security adviser Michael Flynn asked a judge Tuesday to spare him prison time, saying he had devoted his career to his country and taken responsibility for an “uncharacteristic error in judgment.”
-Flynn has admitted lying to the FBI just days after Trump took office about conversations he had during the transition with the then-Russian ambassador to the United States.
+In a Fox News interview Thursday, he also denied directing Cohen to break the law.

 For more in-depth information, follow AP coverage at https://apnews.com/TrumpInvestigations